 Upstairs we can find the sleeping quarters for the family: a master suite with walk-in wardrobe and shared balcony overlooking the garden, a further three en-suite bedrooms and a flexible room to be used either as accommodation or for additional office space required.

 Meanwhile, the lodge building was redesigned to remove an awkwardly added kitchen extension and to include an office and prayer room to complement the family’s business needs.
-A spacious garage with electric vehicle charging points finished the extension.
+A spacious garage with electric charging finishes the extension.

 Our extensive experience in designing in conservation areas like Edgbaston, Four Oaks and Little Aston has shown us that it’s more about high-quality design than mere conservation, and flexing one’s design muscles as an architect is always rewarding.
 This modern extension design is a real departure from our usual projects, and we’re excited to make a contemporary contribution to the variety of architecture on the Little Aston estate.